 To counterattack spam, ISPs ensure that spam emails don’t even hit recipients’ spam folders, leaving alone letting them into the inbox.
 Thus, ISPs project themselves as saviors of recipients.
 ISPs are strict and penalize spammers or else it will not be easy to handle such large volumes of emails.

-You have to start thinking like an ISP to improve your email deliverability.
+You have to start thinking like an ISP to improve your cold email deliverability.
 ISPs know who you have emailed previously, and they are also aware of your click-through rate.
 If no one opens your mail, your emails will eventually start landing in the spam folder or even worse, not get delivered altogether.

 The crux of the matter is that you want to get your email delivered to your prospect’s inbox as a salesperson or marketer.
 That is the real goal of email deliverability.